Wedding Photography Timeline Intro

 The wedding photography timeline is going to set the tone for your wedding.
 So establishing a smooth flow is extremely important.
 Below I’ve created a fairly comprehensive list of recommendations that I give to all of my clients.
-I believe they make a wedding day photography timeline run effortlessly.
+As a Portland Wedding Photographer I believe they make a wedding day run effortlessly.
 This post is quite extensive but I promise you that you’ll feel like a wedding planning pro after reading this.
 I’ve also included a hypothetical summertime timeline at the end.
 This timeline will not necessarily apply to all weddings.
 Listing definitive schedules for every wedding is really a futile task, as all weddings have special considerations.

 The intent of the schedule and suggestions is to bring attention to the aspects that are important when constructing a photography timeline.
 They illustrate time that I recommend dedicating to each part of the day.
 However, there are elements included that may not apply to your wedding.
 Your ceremony start time could be different depending on the time of year.
 You may not have a wedding party.
 Maybe you’d prefer to skip doing a first look.
 Or perhaps you’ve planned something out of the ordinary.
 All of that is groovy in my book, so adjustments would be made.